microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 ## Setup

 The hardware consists of a [PIC18F47Q83 DIP](https://www.microchip.com/en-us/product/PIC18F57Q83?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic18q83&utm_content=pic18f47q83-can-2.0-basic-operation-mplab-mcc&utm_bu=MCU08) in a [Curiosity HPC Development Board](https://www.microchip.com/en-us/development-tool/DM164136?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic18q83&utm_content=pic18f47q83-can-2.0-basic-operation-mplab-mcc&utm_bu=MCU08), which breaks out the microcontroller's pins as well as serves as the programmer/debugger.
 It also serves as a backplane for connecting the Q83's CAN TX/RX pins to the ATA6563.
 From there, the ATA6563 converts the incoming TX/RX into the differential pair required for CAN communication.
-In the setup picture below, the jumper wires are used to bridge the TX/RX pins on the Q83 to pins that can be access by the ATA6563 on it's mikroBUS connector.
+In the setup picture below, the jumper wires are used to bridge the TX/RX pins on the Q83 to pins that can be accessed by the ATA6563 on it's mikroBUS connector.

 For this setup, the K2L MOCCA FD was used as a CAN bus analyzer to both view the outgoing CAN frames and to send the incoming ones to the device.